Saskia Plura attends the 73rd Lindau Nobel Laureate Meeting

 2) Curriculum Vitae

-A synopsis (of a maximum of three pages) of the candidate’s dissertation topic is required.
-Application documents should be submitted electronically (PDF) to the Gutenberg Academy Fellows Program’s spokesperson.
-When formulating the synopsis, attention must be paid to both general comprehensibility and scientific evidence of the work.
+A research proposal of no more than three pages written by the candidate should be attached to the evaluator’s report.
+When formulating the research proposal, attention must be paid to both general comprehensibility and scientific evidence of the work.

 Interview and Selection

 An admissions committee composed of senior and junior members will conduct personal interviews with the applicants and submit recommendations for membership to the Gutenberg Academy.
 The current members of the GAFP select new members from those recommended by the admissions committee.
 Once the new candidates have been selected, they are required to present themselves to the Gutenberg Academy Fellows Program by holding a scientific talk for all members, which can be held either in German or English.
 All members then decide together on the admission of the applicant.
 After admission, the junior member presents himself/herself to the GAFP with a scientific lecture, which can be held in German or English.
-For junior members, active membership ends with completion of their doctorate or year as a master class student or after a maximum of two years (Disputation, Rigorosum).
+Membership of young researchers and artists as junior members of the GAFP is limited to two years and ends at the latest upon completion of the doctorate (disputation, viva voce).
 The admission procedure takes place annually at the beginning of the summer semester.

 The application should be submitted as a PDF to the GAFP spokesperson at the following e-mail adress gafp@uni-mainz.de.